Bio

 Vasileios Tzoumas received his Ph.D. in Electrical and Systems Engineering at the University of Pennsylvania (2018).
 He holds a Master of Arts in Statistics from the Wharton School of Business at the University of Pennsylvania (2016); a Master of Science in Electrical Engineering from the University of Pennsylvania (2016); and a diploma in Electrical and Computer Engineering from the National Technical University of Athens (2012).

-Vasileios is an Assistant Professor in the Department of Aerospace Engineering, and a member of the Robotics Institute, University of Michigan, Ann Arbor.
-Previously, he was at the Massachusetts Institute of Technology (MIT), in the Department of Aeronautics and Astronautics, and in the Laboratory for Information and Decision Systems (LIDS), where he was a research scientist (2019-2020), and a post-doctoral associate (2018-2019).
-Vasileios was a visiting Ph.D. student at the Institute for Data, Systems, and Society (IDSS) at MIT in 2017.
+Vasileios is an Assistant Professor of Aerospace Engineering at the University of Michigan, Ann Arbor.
+Previously, he was at the Massachusetts Institute of Technology (MIT), in the Department of Aeronautics and Astronautics, and in the Laboratory for Information and Decision Systems (LIDS), as a research scientist (2019-2020) and post-doctoral associate (2018-2019).

-Vasileios is a recipient of the Best Paper Award in Robot Vision at the 2020 IEEE International Conference on Robotics and Automation (ICRA), of an Honorable Mention from the 2020 IEEE Robotics and Automation Letters (RA-L), and was a Best Student Paper Award finalist at the 2017 IEEE Conference in Decision and Control (CDC).
+Vasileios is a recipient of an NSF CAREER Award, an Army Research Office Early Career Program Award (ARO YIP), the Best Paper Award in Robot Vision at the 2020 IEEE International Conference on Robotics and Automation (ICRA), an Honorable Mention from the 2020 IEEE Robotics and Automation Letters (RA-L), and was a Best Student Paper Award finalist at the 2017 IEEE Conference in Decision and Control (CDC).

 [CV | Google Scholar | vtzoumas umich.edu (he/him/his)]